codynova/tarot/readme.md

 #### Package.json

 This is a basic `package.json` for a project using Tarot.
-The Tarot module is the only required `devDependency`:
+The Tarot module is the only module required in `devDependencies`:

 ```jsonc
   "scripts": {